wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 - **Data Scan Rate**
   - `~query.summaries_scanned`, the per-second rate at which metrics are being queried through dashboards, custom charts, or API calls.
   - `~query.spans_scanned`, the per-second rate at which spans are being queried through dashboards, custom charts, or API calls.
-  - `~query.histograms_scanned`, the per-second rate at which histograms are being queried through dashboards, custom charts, or API calls
+  - `~query.histograms_scanned`, the per-second rate at which histograms are being queried through dashboards, custom charts, or API calls.

 #### Wavefront Stats